This page contains an overview of the various feature gates an administrator can specify on different Kubernetes components.

 SYS_MODULEetc.).
 This should only be enabled if user namespace remapping is enabled in the Docker daemon.

 EndpointSlice: Enables Endpoint Slices for more scalable and extensible network endpoints.
-Requires corresponding API and Controller to be enabled.
 See Enabling Endpoint Slices.

 GCERegionalPersistentDisk: Enable the regional PD feature on GCE.

 HugePages: Enable the allocation and consumption of pre-allocated huge pages.